 She was busy talking with my parent explaining how hard it has become to find a good guy.
-And her famous ‘funnel’ theory was, the more a girl has higher degrees, lesser the chances of getting a guy according to her academic level.
-For instance, if a girl has finished masters then she would need a man of at least Masters degree and a man with Masters degree will obviously less in number than the boy with Bachelors degree.
-Forget about PhD, you will only find old men.
+And her famous ‘funnel’ theory was, the more a girl has higher degrees, the lesser the chances of getting a guy according to her academic level.
+For instance, if a girl has finished a Master’s then she would need a man with at least a Master’s Degree and a man with a Master’s degree will obviously less in number than a boy with a Bachelor’s degree.
+Forget about Ph.D., you will only find old men.
 Hence, Bachelors is the perfect qualification to get married.

 This has become my daily routine these days.
-Every day, I am showered with marriage proposals; He is engineer in US, he is a government job holder, he is this and that.
+Every day, I am showered with marriage proposals; He is an engineer in the US, he is a government job holder, he is this and that.
 Sometimes, my parents try to lure me and sometimes they signal as if I won’t have any boy left for me to get married if I reject all of them.
 I have been also accused of disheartening my relatives who are so much concerned to find a better match for me.
-Man can get woman of any age but woman’s life is quite delicate like a glass.
-Often I hear from my relatives that woman’s life is always on an edge; a small mistake and everything is ruined.
+Man can get a woman of any age but a woman’s life is quite delicate like glass.
+Often I hear from my relatives that a woman’s life is always on an edge; a small mistake and everything is ruined.
 The most important thing is her character which is directly linked with virginity to offer for her mate.
-She has to be decent, demure, modest, benevolent, civil, home maker, conflict resolver if there exists any, submissive plus much more characteristics.
-Nowadays, there is much more pressure on women as they have to manage office as well as home unlike past days.
+She has to be decent, demure, modest, benevolent, civil, homemaker, conflict resolver if there exists any, submissive plus much more characteristics.
+Nowadays, there is much more pressure on women as they have to manage the office as well as home, unlike in past days.
 Undoubtedly, girls have to go through more nagging; however, men are also less devoid of such family pressure.

 Parents want their daughters to get married sooner the better to get rid of the responsibility.
 Daughters are usually regarded as the keepsake and need to be returned to their real owners.
 So, it’s better to get rid of the burden as soon as possible.
-In addition, they are also insecure about losing their pride in the society; what if she elopes with a boy from lower caste, what if she becomes debauched.
+Besides, they are also insecure about losing their pride in society; what if she elopes with a boy from the lower caste, what if she becomes debauched.
 They are plunged into the quagmire of doubts and insecurities.

-It is quite strange where one part of the world is celebrating its victory on same sex marriage, the other is still struggling to decide for oneself either to marry or not.
-We are still crippled by the age-old malady based on caste, class, gender etc. I wouldn’t deny the fact that the situation has been ameliorated than it ever used to be but it’s equally unjust to judge a woman for not having a man in her early twenties.
-Many of us would be more than happy to share what we have learnt, accomplished or been pursuing by now rather than complaining for being deprived of man in our lives.
+It is quite strange where one part of the world is celebrating its victory on same-sex marriage, the other is still struggling to decide for oneself either to marry or not.
+We are still crippled by the age-old malady based on caste, class, gender, etc. I wouldn’t deny the fact that the situation has been ameliorated than it ever used to be but it’s equally unjust to judge a woman for not having a man in her early twenties.
+Many of us would be more than happy to share what we have learned, accomplished, or been pursuing by now rather than complaining about being deprived of man in our lives.

-I would plea to every family to at least give your children liberty to make choices for themselves, to explore the world, to stumble yet to rise on their own.
+I would plea to every family to at least give their children liberty to make choices for themselves, to explore the world, to stumble yet to rise on their own.
 If they don’t want to marry doesn’t mean they are having affairs or they have problems but they are pursuing their dreams and will settle later or do what makes them gleeful.
-In addition, I do have a strong hope that our society would perceive woman on the content of their character over sexuality.
+Also, I do have a strong hope that our society would perceive women on the content of their character over sexuality.